Consensys/linea-monorepo/contracts/README.md

 Note: The addresses change per deployment due to nonce increments, so be sure to validate the correct ones are being used.

-**NB:** The end to end tests run against a fresh stack and deploy with predetermined addresses.
+**NB:** The end-to-end tests run against a fresh stack and deploy with predetermined addresses.

 If there is a need to get predetermined addresses for contract deployments, the following script can be used [precomputeDeployedAddresses.ts](./scripts/operational/precomputeDeployedAddress.ts).